cloudfoundry-incubator/cflocal/README.md

                      Default: (uses detection)
    -b <url>       Use one or more buildpacks specified by git repository URL
                      or zip file URL (HTTP or HTTPS).
                      Default: (uses detection)
+   -b <zip>       Use one or more buildpacks specified by local zip file path.
+                     Default: (uses detection)
    -p <dir>       Use the specified directory as the app directory.
                      Default: current working directory